C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: Some particular cases of Theorem 2.iv

 We can finally suppose that $M_1$ is Seifert with $Z \approx C_A \lhd A$, and $M_2 = \mathbf K^2 \widetilde{\times} \mathbf I$ with $\partial M_2 \approx \mathbf T^2$ and $C = \pi_1(\partial M_2) \approx \mathbf Z^2$; since $C_B$ is the maximal subgroup of $C$ which is normal in $B$, we have $C_B = C$.
 It follows that $C_1 = C_A \cap C_B = C_A$.
 Since $C_1$ is normal in $A$,

 $C_2$ is normal in both $A$ and $B$, and therefore also in $\Gamma$.
-(Though we will not use this, let us observe that $C_k = C_2$ for al $k \ge 2$.)
+(Though we will not use this, let us observe that $C_k = C_2$ for all $k \ge 2$.)
 It follows as above that $M$ is Seifert, which has been ruled out. $\square$

-\begin{Lemma} In the previous situation, if $T$ is non-separating, then $\Gamma$ is a strongly Powers group. \end{Lemma}